thombashi/pathvalidate/README.rst

 Summary
 =========
-A Python library to sanitize/validate a string such as filenames/file-paths/etc.
+`pathvalidate <https://github.com/thombashi/pathvalidate>`__ is a Python library to sanitize/validate a string such as filenames/file-paths/etc.

 Features
 ---------